wing5wong/artisan-whs-static/source/_events/2020-08-17_wellness-week-fun-activities-to-be-run-at-first-break.md

 **Scavenger Hunt!** Find one of our wellness week painted rocks and take to the Student Centre by Friday to receive a recognition!

 **Don't forget about our Dance Challenge** - If you wanna get involved and participate send us a 10-20 second video of you doing your favourite, most quirky dance moves by this Friday.
-Send it in to WHShealth2020@gmail.com
+Send it in to: WHShealth2020@gmail.com
 Prizes are up for grabs for best dance moves and participation.
 For more details, email us at the same address.

 **Need to talk?** 1737 is free to call or text from any landline or mobile phone, 24 hours a day 7 days a week.
 1737 is designed to meet the needs of anyone who 'wants to talk' to a counsellor.
 1737 is not tied to a specific mental health issue or condition.
 Also, if you are concerned about a friend give 1731 a call.